luokunhang/quinn.com/README.md

 ## I see your value now.

 I am a data scientist in training.
-Graduated from University of Washington in 2020 with a major in Applied and Computational Mathematical Sciences(https://acms.washington.edu/), I am an incoming student of Master of Science in Analytics(https://www.mccormick.northwestern.edu/analytics/) at Northwestern University.
+Graduated from University of Washington in 2020 with a major in [Applied and Computational Mathematical Sciences](https://acms.washington.edu/), I am an incoming student of [Master of Science in Analytics](https://www.mccormick.northwestern.edu/analytics/) at Northwestern University.

 ### News